openregister/deployment/scripts/readme.md

 Within those directories the definitions of individual fields or registers are in separate YAML files.

+This repo also contains files like

+    $ROOT/openregister/registry-data/data/$PHASE/$REGISTER/meta.yaml

+These contain additional metadata about the register.
+Each key corresponds to system entries stored in the register, for example "friendly-name".

+We intend to keep this github repository in sync with the actual registers until we have a way to archive register data.
+You can check that the data matches up by running

+    OAUTH_TOKEN=<github personal access token> python validate_metadata.py

+(the github token is used to avoid rate limits)

 ### Register data

 Mostly the register data can be found in a file at this location: